 The auditor must refer to N.J.A.C.
 6A:23A-18.1 in the definitions section regarding the job functions of the assistant director, business manager, director and executive director.
 In order to be an assistant director, business manager, director and executive director, the individual must perform the majority of job functions indicated in the regulations.
-The maximum salaries for those staff members in the assistant director, business manager, director and executive director and executive director for those staff members in the assistant director, business manager, director and executive director and executive director for those staff members in the assistant director, business manager, director and executive director for the director and executive director and executive director for the majority of the job functions indicated in the regulations for the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulations for the majority of the job functions indicated in the regulating for the functions indicated in job title will be based on the lowest maximum salary in the county in accordance with N.J.A.C.
+The maximum salaries for those staff members in the assistant director, business manager, director and executive director job titles that do not perform the majority of the job functions indicated in the regulations for the job title will be based on the lowest maximum salary in the county in accordance with N.J.A.C.
 A:23A-18.5(a)9.

 Part-time or split-time positions shall be prorated which not only pertains to employees working part-time in an agency, but employees in multi-funded agencies whose salaries are allocated across multiple funding sources.
 An individual's salary allocated to the private school cannot exceed the maximum salary in the county times the allocated percentage.
-For example, if the maximum salary of a director is \$215,139 and 10 percent of an individual's salary is allocated to the private school, then any amount charged in excess of \$21,513 would be a non-allowable cost.
-Using this example, a CEO earning a salary of \$250,000 who works 10 percent of the time in the private school may only charge \$21,513 to the private school which would result in a \$3,477 non-allowable cost.
+For example, if the maximum salary of a director is \$216,013 and 10 percent of an individual's salary is allocated to the private school, then any amount charged in excess of \$21,601 would be a non-allowable cost.
+Using this example, a CEO earning a salary of \$250,000 who works 10 percent of the time in the private school may only charge \$21,601 to the private school which would result in a \$3,399 non-allowable cost.
 Please refer to N.J.A.C.
 6A:23A-18.2(r).
 This also holds true for staff whose total salaries are charged to an indirect cost center.
 The salary charged to the indirect cost center to be allocated across various funding sources may not exceed the maximum salary for the job title.
 Salaries paid to directors in excess of those listed in APPENDIX I must be considered non-allowable in the calculation of the Certified Actual Cost Per Student.